 CATO survey

-Here are my result of my competence self-assessment as of October 2025.
+Here are my result of my competence self-assessment over time!

 Language & Translation